khsrali/LTB-Symm/docs/source/example2symmetry.rst

 Now we see, they are successfully diagonalized.
 So we can read the parities.

-Below are two wave vectors with imaginary-odd parity under non-symmorphic `C2x` symmetry.
+Below are two wave vectors with imaginary-odd parity under non-symmorphic `C2x` symmetry are visualized.
 Not just interesting, but beautiful as well :)

+..
 (AS: first define what we are looking at, i.e. these are two eigenvectors that map into each other under the symmetry, right?
 To make it clearer, highlight the unit cell and guide the reader to a part that is easy to follow during the transformation.
 Maybe two word on what to look for, e.g. "see the how the trifold flower-like shape gets rotated around x by 180 and translted.)
+Ali: good idea, will do!
+..
 (AS: also, maybe show this at gamma as well.
 Easier to understand.
-Even thought this is clearly more beautiful)
+Even thought this is clearly more beautiful) Ali: sure, we could do that as well!

 .. image:: _images/7_a.png
 .. image:: _images/6_c.png